top of page

 1 Timothy 4: Godly Training Has Double Value

 Again, the writer reminds Timothy that some will abandon their faith and follow false teachings.
-Paul mentions several false teachings:
+The first-century Christian sect Encratites (meaning "self-controlled") practiced celibacy, vegetarianism, and abstaining from alcohol.
+This sect seems to be referenced in the letter, which names these false teachings:

 • forbidding marriage and promoting virginity or celibacy, possibly referring to the woman in 1 Timothy 2.